harryallerston/RPI-Wireless-Hotspot/README.md

 * Choose a alternative DNS or use the default (Google)

-* If you require chromecast support with unblock-us select the appropriate option
+* If you require Chromecast support with unblock-us select the appropriate option

 * This should automatically set everything up and leave you ready to go